A better way to manage absence reporting through coronavirus

 This feature reduces phone calls made to your office team daily.
 Giving parents one clear channel to report absences can help cut down unnecessary administrative tasks currently draining your office resources.

 Do you need a school app?

 Communication between your school and your parents could be much easier.
 Imagine if you could track who opens your messages so you can resend to just those few?
 Or the admin time you’d save by shifting your communication to digital platforms?

 A school app is a cost-effective way to increase parental engagement.
 The benefits don’t just stop at your school; your parents receive every communication you send; they don’t have to rely on letters coming home with their children.
-Parents can relax knowing they can get important information instantly from the app – significant school updates, parents’ evening bookings, absence reporting and the ability to make payments.
-All in one place.
-Making parental engagement easy.
+Parents can relax knowing they can get important information instantly from the app – significant school updates, parents’ evening bookings, absence reporting – they can even talk directly to their child’s teacher.

 You could be saving a lot of time, effort and money.
 Don’t believe us?
 Work out how much you could save with our Parentapps savings calculator.